LSD: Physical

 Patient with mydriasis (pupil dilation) due to usage of LSD.

 LSD can induce physical effects such as pupil dilation, decreased appetite, increased sweating, and wakefulness.
-The physical reactions to LSD vary greatly and some may be a result of its psychological effects.
+The physical reactions to LSD vary greatly, and some may be a result of its psychological effects.
 Commonly observed symptoms include increased body temperature, blood sugar, and heart rate, as well as goose bumps, jaw clenching, dry mouth, and hyperreflexia.
 In cases of adverse reactions, users may experience numbness, weakness, nausea, and tremors.

 Onset and duration

 The psychoactive effects of LSD last on average between 7 and 11 hours, with a possible range of 4 to 22 hours.
 Higher doses tend to lead to a longer duration of action.
 The onset of action when administered orally is 0.4 to 1.0 hours on average, with a possible range of 0.1 to 1.8 hours.
 The time to peak effects given orally is 2.2 to 2.8 hours on average, with a range of 1.3 to 6.5 hours.

+The duration of LSD can be shortened through the use of trip killers or shorteners like ketanserin.
+In a clinical trial, ketanserin given 1 hour after LSD shortened its duration from 8.5 hours to 3.5 hours or by about 60%.

 Adverse effects

 Table from the 2010 ISCD study ranking various drugs (legal and illegal) based on statements by drug-harm experts.
 LSD was found to be the 18th most dangerous out of 20 considered.

 Addiction experts in psychiatry, chemistry, pharmacology, forensic science, epidemiology, and the police and legal services engaged in delphic analysis regarding 20 popular recreational drugs.
 LSD was ranked 14th in dependence, 15th in physical harm, and 13th in social harm.

-LSD, a classical psychedelic, is deemed physiologically safe at standard doses (50–200 μg) and its primary risks lie in psychological effects rather than physiological harm.
+LSD, a classical psychedelic, is deemed physiologically safe at standard doses (50–200 μg), and its primary risks lie in psychological effects rather than physiological harm.
 A 2010 study by David Nutt ranked LSD as significantly less harmful than alcohol, placing it near the bottom of a list assessing the harm of 20 drugs.

 Psychological effects

-Mental disorders

 LSD can induce panic attacks or extreme anxiety, colloquially termed a "bad trip".
-Despite lower rates of depression and substance abuse found in psychedelic drug users compared to controls, LSD presents heightened risks for individuals with severe mental illnesses like schizophrenia.
-These hallucinogens can catalyze psychiatric disorders in predisposed individuals, although they do not tend to induce illness in emotionally healthy people.
+Despite lower rates of depression and substance abuse found in psychedelic drug users compared to controls, LSD presents a heightened a risk of hallucinogen-induced psychotic disorder for individuals with mental illnesses such as bipolar disorder or schizophrenia or who have a family history of those illnesses.
+It is common for people with pre-existing mental illness to be hospitalized for hallucinogen-induced psychotic disorder caused by LSD.
+LSD is also the main cause of hallucinogen persisting perception disorder (HPPD), where visual distortions persist beyond the initial effects of the drug.

 Suggestibility

-While research from the 1960s indicated increased suggestibility under the influence of LSD among both mentally ill and healthy individuals, recent documents suggest that the CIA and Department of Defense have discontinued research into LSD as a means of mind control.
+While research from the 1960s indicated increased suggestibility under the influence of LSD among both mentally ill and healthy individuals, the CIA and US Department of Defense conducted secret mind control experiments in which LSD was administered to unwitting human subjects as part of secret operations MKUltra and Operation Midnight Climax.